 Maine's hillsides are beginning to blush with more than half of the trees displaying fall colors.
 The best locations to leaf peep are anywhere in northern Maine, like Aroostook State Park, Route 11, Eagle Lake Public Reserved Land unit, Pittston Farm, Kineo and Rockwood.

 This is the best week for peak color in central Maine.
 Fall foliage color is in full swing in western and central Maine: Visit Grafton Notch State Park, Route 17 near Richardson Lake, Bigelow Preserve, Route 27/16 in Carrabassett Valley, Cathedral Pines Rest Area in Eustis, the lookout from Eustis Ridge, Mt.
 Blue State Park in Weld, Tumbledown Mountain Range, Greenville, Moosehead, Jackman, Lily Bay State Park, Rockwood, Sebec Lake and Dover-Foxcroft.

 Best week for Peak Color in western and southern Maine This is one of the peak weeks for leaf peeping as peak conditions are coloring Maine hillsides.
 Visit Fryeburg, Bethel, Rangeley, Mt.
 Blue, Skowhegan, Farmington, Rumford, north of Portland and the greater Augusta area.

 - Northern Maine: Last week in September, into the first week of October.

-- Central and Western Maine: first week in October
+- Central and Western Maine: Second and third week of October.

-- Coastal and Southern Maine: second and the third week in October
+- Coastal and Southern Maine: Third Week of October

 - See When & Where to Visit for a chart of historical peak foliage dates, and more trip-planning information.

 Visit Be Woods Wise for more information about managing trees on your land.

 Springtime and plenty of chlorophyll.